doubleZ0108/Panorama-Stitching/Panorama-Stitching-on-Mobile/doc/paper_reading.md

 ![image-20200703213150950](paper_reading.assets/image-20200703213150950.png)

-- dont't need to keep all source images in memory due to the sequential stitching
+- don't need to keep all source images in memory due to the sequential stitching
-- dynamiic programming for optimal seam finding allowing image labeling mush faster than using graph cut
+- dynamic programming for optimal seam finding allowing image labeling mush faster than using graph cut
 - combination of color correction and image blending allow to construct high-quality panoramic image
+- high-quality panoramic images from long image sequences with very different colors and luminance
+- work well on both indoor and outdoor scenes